jovill/d3plus/Home.md

 **D3plus** is an extension to the **D3** library that allows fast and easy creation of data visualizations.

-To get started using the documentation, use the links in the sidebar located to your right. :point_right:
+To get started using the documentation, use the links in the sidebar located to your right.